The Best Ways to Measure Body Fat

 A dual-energy X-ray absorptiometry (DEXA) scan is primarily used for measuring bone density.
 It's as simple as laying on a table and getting a full-body X-ray, but the accuracy of the formulas have been called into question recently.
 While it seems to be nearly as accurate as hydrostatic weighing (more on that later) for young, healthy males, it falls apart when used on other groups.

 Scans are often covered by your insurance for bone density checks but not for body composition, and this test can run in the thousands for a full workup.
+Certainly not the most accurate body fat scale.

 Dunk test!
-For this measure, you jump into a pool, sit on a special stool, and get into a "crunch" position so your body is entirely underwater.
+For this body fat measure, you jump into a pool, sit on a special stool, and get into a "crunch" position so your body is entirely underwater.
 Then comes the hard part: You have to expel as much air as you possibly can and then hold perfectly still while the machine weighs you.

 Check with local universities to find a facility that offers hydrostatic weighing—and schedule a good hour to get in and out.
+(And, in case you were wondering, this is why it's important to look at body fat, versus just BMI or weight.)

 The process involves standing on a metal platform and holding onto two handles for about one minute.
-In addition to your body fat percentage, the InBody can tell you where your fat is stored and where you have water collecting in your body (edema), which can be a sign of injury or inflammation.
+In addition to your body fat percentage measurements, the InBody can tell you where your fat is stored and where you have water collecting in your body (edema), which can be a sign of injury or inflammation.
 It will also measure your RMR, BMR, and relative strength of each of your limbs.